-Aluminum pans with a beef stew recipe inside are found at the tables in the Church, Mission and Parish Office.
+Aluminum pans with a variety of recipes are found at the tables in the Church, Mission and Parish Office.
 We encourage anyone to prepare at home, freeze and drop off at the Parish Office during business hours.
-Volunteers then gather all the casseroles to deliver to Our Daily Bread in Baltimore on the 4th Saturday of each month.
-Click here for the recipe.
+Casseroles ae picked up on Friday and delivered to Prince of Peace Church in Edgewood.
+The Sharing Table assists 150-300 families weekly.

 Our Daily Bread Lunch Services

-Our team prepares and serves lunches at the Our Daily Bread facility on the 1st Friday and 4th Wednesday of each month.
-They meet in the church parking lot at 7:45 to arrive by 9am.
-Lunch is prepared from 9-10:30am and served from 10:30-12:30.
-They arrive back around 2pm.
+Our team prepares and serves lunches at the Our Daily Bread facility on the 2nd Wednesday and last Friday of each month.
+They meet in the church parking lot at 8:50 to carpool.
+Lunch is prepared from 10:00-11:00am and served from 11:30-12:30.
+They arrive back around 2:00pm.